otrv4/otrv4/otrv4.md

 OTRv4 provides trust establishment (user verification) by fingerprint verification or by the ability to perform the Socialist Millionaires Protocol (SMP).
-This is a zero-knowledge proof of knowledge protocol that determines if secret values held by two parties are equal without revealing the value itself.
+The latter is a zero-knowledge proof of knowledge protocol that determines if secret values held by two parties are equal without revealing the value itself.

 In the interactive DAKE, although access to one participant's private long-term key is required for authentication, both participants can deny having used their private long-term keys.
 A forged transcript of the DAKE can be produced at any time by anyone who knows the long-term public keys of both alleged participants.
-This capability is called offline deniability because no transcript provides evidence of a past key exchange, as this could have been forged by anyone.
+This capability is called offline deniability because no transcript provides evidence of a past key exchange, as it could have being forged by anyone.
 This property is provided for both participants taking part in the interactive DAKE as described below.